Boda805/SpeedScript/README.md

 ![alt text](https://raw.githubusercontent.com/boda7760/SpeedScript/SpeedScript/images/Application.png)

 SpeedScript is a small application meant to easily ingest transcript records from outside the current district (most commonly online courses) and into the Infinite Campus SIS.
-This is done in three steps:
+This is done in four steps:

 1. Open the upload template.